-The iconic Y2K aesthetic brought technology, pop culture, and fashion together, and it's making a comeback.
+The iconic Y2K aesthetic was a coming together of a new era of tech, pop culture, and fashion - and it's making a comeback.

-In the late '90s and early 2000s, the world was captivated by the Y2K aesthetic.
-This futuristic and techno-driven style celebrated the dawning of a new millennium with a mix of glamor, technology, and a good dose of fear that our entire technological infrastructure would come crashing down.
+In the late '90s and early 2000s, the world was captivated by the Y2K aesthetic, celebrating the dawning of a new millennium with a mix of glamor, technology, and a good dose of fear that our entire technological infrastructure would come crashing down.
 As the iconic aesthetic makes a comeback, we're taking a deep dive into the world of Y2K fashion, exploring how it defined a generation and why it's back in style.

 The Birth of Y2K Fashion